anime454/go_hexagonal_architecture/README.md

 # go_hexagonal_architecture

+## TODO
-# TODO Add logger and Error handler
+- Add Error handler
+- Change Error handlering from handler to service.
+All of logic will finished in service